 You Have a Limited Time to File Your Civil Lawsuit

 Bogin, Munns & Munns resolves most injury cases through insurance settlements.
 That’s because we understand Florida’s no-fault laws and how they apply to claimants’ damages.

 However, we may file a lawsuit to recover what you need.
 You have a limited time to do so.
-Florida Statutes § 95.11(3)(a) generally gives you four years to file a personal injury lawsuit.
-Under a similar statute, you typically have two years to file your wrongful death lawsuit.
+State law generally gives you two years to file a personal injury lawsuit or a medical malpractice lawsuit, depending on the cause of your injury.

 This might seem like ample time, but building a case can take longer than you expect.
 We can begin working on your case immediately after you call for your free consultation.